 A soft plastic goniometer was used to assess the passive rotation of the infant’s head, as described by Cheng33.
 Assessments were completed immediately before and following the osteopathic assessment for the control group, and before the assessment and following the osteopathic treatment in the treatment group.
 Intrarater reliability has been reported to range from 0.83 to 0.98 for the head rotation assessment34.

 Finally, a standardized assessment grid was completed by the osteopath for every infant involved in the study, documenting all of the areas exhibiting osteopathic lesions.
 Osteopathic lesions are areas with lack of mobility or motility, with excess rigidity, or with a lack of tone in the structure.
 Lesions are classified in three levels of severity, ranging from a structure with limited mobility to a stiff structure with no mobility.
-In the osteopathic treatment group, all structures addressed during the treatment were documented (Figure 1).
+In the osteopathic treatment group, all structures addressed during the treatment were documented (Table 1).

 Data were analyzed with an intention-to-treat analysis using descriptive statistics.
 Chi-square tests were used to explore potential correlations between all identified lesion sites and a one-point or more improvement on the LATCH Assessment Tool.